dadi/docs/docs/web.md

 #### forceTrailingSlash

-With this property set to true, Web adds a trailing slash to incoming URLs and sends a 301 Redirect response to the browser with the new version of the URL.
+With this property set to `true`, Web adds a trailing slash to incoming URLs and sends a 301 Redirect to the browser with the new version of the URL.

 ```js
 {